 - Sharpening Stone

 A hacksaw is an essential tool for knife making.
 Without it, making a knife would be almost impossible.
 A hacksaw is a tool for cutting everything from plastic to metal.
-It has a U or C metal shaped bow frame.
+It has a U or C metal-shaped bow frame.
 Some of them have adjustable frames for better accommodation.
 Depending on which type of material you want to cut, a hacksaw varies in the size of the blades.

 It usually consists of one handle but some types have two for better comfort during work.
 The handle is also called a closed pistol grip handle.
-There are many different types of a hacksaw.
+There are many different types of hacksaw.
 Most popular are sawing machine, circular saw, band saw, panel hacksaw, small or junior hacksaw, power hacksaw

 Junior hacksaw is the most popular type used in knife making.
 Basically, it is just a smaller version of a regular hacksaw.
 On this type, the length of the blades is usually around 150 mm (6 inches).
 The blade is smaller compared to a typical one.
-Because of that, a junior hacksaw (affiliate link) is way more precise for projects that require a neater finish.
+Because of that, a junior hacksaw (Amazon link) is way more precise for projects that require a neater finish.
 Because of its size, it is also convenient to work in more confined spaces.

-This type of hacksaw usually has two pins on both ends of the blade which allow the blade to be tightly held in the frame.
+This type of hacksaw usually has two pins on both ends of the blade which allows the blade to be tightly held in the frame.
 It cuts on the push stroke so blades must always be placed with the teeth pointing away from the handle.

 The cutting with a junior hacksaw is usually slower because it has tiny teeth with shallow gullets.
 The positive thing is that you have more control and direction for each cut.
 This will allow you a more precise and neater finish.